Google Summer of Code - 2019

 Real-Time addition of Comments

 Steps to implement this: 1.
 Create a Comment Channel.
 2. Whenever a user loads a particular node page than subscribe to that node’s comment channel to receive the real-time comment.
 3. Add an after_create call back which will find the users following the node and then call the Active Job to perform the Broadcasting Function in the background.
 4. Handle the nodes comment channel or room event on the client side.
+5. Add unit, functional and system tests for real time addition of comments.

 Sensor data upload and display library